 We know it is a lot to think about.
 If you still have any questions or doubts about using IngramSpark alongside, or instead of, KDP Print, for your print edition, feel free to contact us and we will be happy to clear things up for you.

 2018 updates: November 6th, April 17th, January 1st

 2017 updates: December 1st, October 25th, August 9th, June 5th.

-You can use IngramSpark alongside CreateSpace (or KDP Print) to maximize your Print-on-Demand distribution reach and profit from each sale.
+You can use IngramSpark alongside KDP Print (formerly CreateSpace) to maximize your Print-on-Demand distribution reach and profit from each sale.
 This article covers the reasoning behind that strategy and the financial details required to make an informed decision about your print distribution.

 This always up-to-date, in-depth article includes current IngramSpark promotions available to all authors, which you can use to save on IngramSpark fees whenever possible.
-Check back prior to publishing your book to see up-to-date ways to save money.
+Subscribe to receive an email with new IngramSpark discount codes, and their expiration dates, as soon as they are available.